ReneChuah/cultural-travel-authentication/README.md

 A genuine one-tap bundle (hotel, flight, transport, and activities booked together) would need integration with external commercial travel APIs.
 Most of these require paid access or a formal partnership, which is not realistic within a hackathon budget.
 The current prototype demonstrates the booking flow with mock data instead of processing real transactions.

+**Phone-number verification at signup.**
+OTP-based verification toconfirm identity and prevent malicious/spam registrations that could overload the server.
+Planned UX details:
+  - The OTP field sits below the main signup fields, so users fill in their profile information first before verification.
+  - A country/region code selector defaults to **+60** given the primary Malaysia market, with the option to switch for international users (who may alternatively verify via email instead of phone).
+  - Each phone number can only be used to register once.
+  - Tapping "Send Code" triggers a 60-second cooldown on the button (e.g. "Resend in 59s") to prevent repeated/duplicate API calls to the SMS provider.
+  - Google / Apple SSO remains available at the top of the signup screen as a faster alternative for users who prefer not to receive an OTP.

 ### Local Guide Matching — What It Would Require

 The current build uses seeded mock guide profiles to show the matching interaction.
 A real, peer-to-peer version would need guide-side registration and authentication, a guide profiles table (languages, location, expertise, availability, pricing), a matching query against traveller requirements, identity verification, and a way to handle payouts — all of which is scoped to Future Development rather than the MVP.